Liechti-IT/FileTransfer/README.md

 ### What about this file deduplication thing?

-"FileTransfer" can use a very simple file level deduplication for storage optimization.
+"FileUpload" can use a very simple file level deduplication for storage optimization.

 This mean that if some people upload several times the same file, this will only store one time the file and increment a counter.